Paw Patrol: The Mighty Movie: Plot

-Back at the Aircraft Carrier, Skye tells Chase that having superpowers was the first time in her life she did not feel like the smallest and weakest; having been born a runt, she was often overlooked, leading her to run off in a blizzard to join the Paw Patrol.
-Taking the other pups' crystals, Skye attempts to retrieve hers from the villains, but Victoria, having acquired superpowers of her own, captures Skye and steals the rest of the crystals.
-When Skye tries to reason with Victoria and warn her of the consequences of using the Meteor Magnet to attract more meteors, Victoria reveals to Skye that she was bullied by her colleagues in her former group for her meteor obsession and called her a mad scientist and Skye realizes that Victoria also feels small, insignificant, overlooked and unimportant like her, she unsuccessfully attempts to sympathize with her.
-After learning of what has happened, the rest of the Paw Patrol and Junior Patrollers fight and subdue Humdinger, who has used one of the crystals from Victoria to grow into a giant.
+Back at the Aircraft Carrier, Skye tells Chase that having superpowers was the first time in her life she did not feel like the smallest and weakest.
+Having been the runt of her litter at birth, she was always overlooked and never got adopted.
+Hoping to find herself a home, she tried to follow Ryder through a blizzard, but collapsed from hypothermia.
+Thankfully, Ryder turned around and saved her from freezing by wrapping her in his coat.
+Taking the other pups' crystals, Skye attempts to retrieve hers from the villains, but Vance, having acquired superpowers of her own, captures Skye and steals the rest of the crystals.
+When Skye tries to warn Vance of the consequences of using the Meteor Magnet to attract more meteors, Vance reveals to Skye that she was bullied by her former colleagues in her group, who called her a mad scientist for her meteor obsession.
+After learning of what has happened, the rest of the Paw Patrol and Junior Patrollers fight and subdue Humdinger, who has used one of the crystals from Vance to grow into a giant.
 Marshall retrieves the crystal, and Humdinger is rearrested.

-The Paw Patrol follows the crystal's signature to the observatory, where the Junior Patrollers distract Victoria so Zuma can rescue Skye.
-The pups each take turns using Humdinger's crystal as they fight Victoria.
+The Paw Patrol follows the crystal's signature to the observatory, where the Junior Patrollers distract Vance so Zuma can rescue Skye.
+The pups each take turns using Humdinger's crystal as they fight Vance.
 During the battle, Chase falls off a cliff, but Liberty rescues him, discovering her superpower is elasticity in the process.
-The pups retrieve the other crystals, subdue and rearrest Victoria, and destroy the meteor Magnet; however, Victoria already attracted more meteors, which are now heading for Adventure City.
+The pups retrieve the other crystals, subdue and rearrest Vance, and destroy the meteor Magnet; however, Vance has already attracted more meteors, which are now heading for Adventure City.
 The pups give their crystals to Skye, who flies into the air and destroys each meteor individually.
 A giant meteor enters the Earth's atmosphere, and Skye destroys it as well; she is subsequently rendered unconscious, but the crystals resuscitate her.
-She and the Paw Patrol celebrate together, and resume protecting the city.
+She and the Paw Patrol celebrate together, as they head out on the Aircraft Carrier.